Featured image for Will AI Take My Job? An Honest Assessment (2026)

 Let me walk you through the major research findings, because understanding where these numbers come from helps you evaluate the panic (or reassurance) you’re seeing elsewhere.

 Goldman Sachs projects that AI-related innovation could displace 6-7% of the US workforce if widely adopted.
-That translates to roughly 25 million full-time job equivalents by 2026.
+That translates to roughly 25 million full-time job equivalents.
+As of January 2026, we’re seeing early signs of this displacement in specific sectors.
 Sounds scary, right?
 But they also describe this impact as “modest and relatively temporary,” expecting new opportunities to emerge as displaced workers transition to other roles.
 Their researchers project a 15% boost in labor productivity in developed markets once AI is fully adopted—which means economic growth alongside disruption.

 The sectors Goldman Sachs identifies as showing early signs of disruption include marketing consulting, graphic design, and office administration.
 Occupations at the highest risk of automation include computer programmers, accountants and auditors, legal and administrative assistants, and customer service representatives.